 When will I be able to apply for a National Insurance number?

-Unfortunately, we do not know.
-We suggest that you bookmark the relevant page on GOV.UK and check it regularly for updates.
+If you are not currently able to proceed with your application, we suggest that you bookmark the relevant page on GOV.UK and check it regularly for updates.